BLE-test-123/VerifiaBLE/README.md

 3. **`server_auth_identify`**
    This script verifies whether the extracted BLE-related code snippets contain authentication operations.
 It uses LLM to assess the presence of these security-critical operations and filters out irrelevant code.

-4. **`server_proverif_generate`**
+4. **`server_proverif_generate and Repair`**
    This script generates corresponding ProVerif code from the verified BLE code segments.
 The generated ProVerif code will be used for formal verification of BLE protocol security.

-5. **`command-proverif-error-exact`**
-   This script repairs any syntactic or semantic errors in the generated ProVerif code.
 It uses a RAG (Retrieval-Augmented Generation) framework and a dedicated ProVerif knowledge base to automatically fix these issues.

 ## Features